 The attenuating performance of silencers is poor at low frequencies.
 This means that silencers / attenuators usually provide little sound reduction at low frequencies.
-This is a major problem for industrial fans because they usually produce a loud low frequency drone.
+This is a major problem for industrial fans because they usually produce a loud low frequency drone or hum.
 Because the human ear is especially sensitive to drones, hums and whines, these are a very common cause of noise nuisance.
-Our advanced fan noise cancelling methods are highly effective at all frequencies: low, medium and high, and can often attenuate low frequency fan drones, hums and high frequency whines by 20 - 30 dB.
+Our advanced fan noise cancelling methods are highly effective at all frequencies: low, medium and high, and can often attenuate low frequency fan drones, hums and high frequency whines by 20 – 30 dB.

 How to Avoid Wasting Money on Fan Noise Control

-In their attempts to reduce fan noise, it is common for companies to waste large amounts of money by choosing ineffective solutions or by treating the wrong fan, blower or equipment.
+When trying to reduce fan noise, it is common for companies to waste large amounts of money by choosing ineffective solutions or by treating the wrong fan, blower or equipment.
 Sometimes companies apply noise reduction measures to all the equipment when it is only necessary to treat one item (at much lower cost).
 Often companies guess which item(s) are causing noise nuisance and because guesses are usually wrong, they spend substantial time and money on measures that provide little or no noise reduction.

 Such wasted spending can be avoided by carrying out a diagnostic noise survey first, to establish beyond doubt which fan, blower, machine or equipment is the main noise source.
 In our surveys, we use very sophisticated noise measurement and analysis equipment coupled with considerable experience and expertise to identify precisely which fan or fans are causing the noise nuisance and how much sound reduction is needed for each.
 This enables the noise suppressing treatment to be tailored precisely, which can provide considerable cost savings.